-The new EMS practitioner levels, as described in the 2006 National EMS Scope of Practice Model are: Emergency Medical Responder
+EMS practitioner levels as described in the current National EMS Scope of Practice Model are listed below.

 Call-taking and dispatch remain a vital first link of the emergency response chain and come with increasing responsibilities.
 Depending on a system and its coverage area, career opportunities may also exist in areas like wilderness EMS, special operations, special events, hazardous materials, quality management and other areas.
 EMS in America is only going to grow in coming years, and will have no shortage of ways for willing providers to embrace, advance and support their profession.
 Where the Jobs Are

 • Other: 10 percent

 Source: EMS Workforce for the 21st Century: A National Assessment Future Job Market

 According to the U.S. Department of Labor, employment for EMS practitioners is expected to grow faster than the average for all occupations through 2016.
 This segment is expected to have 19 percent growth, which is due in part to paid personnel replacing volunteers in some parts of the country, as well as the aging Baby Boomer population’s increased need for emergency medical care.

 The Labor Department predicts that employment prospects should be good, particularly in cities and private ambulance services.
 For current job opportunities, please visit our EMS Job Center